hacktx/nucleus/README.md

 Nucleus uses [Composer](https://getcomposer.org/) to manage dependencies.
 Once Nucleus is downloaded, run `composer install` in the root of the project.

 ### Build the URI Map and Autoloader
 Nucleus uses [Robo](robo.li) as a task runner and build tool.
 This should have been installed with the rest of the dependencies from Composer.
-To generate the URI map and the autoload map, which are required for Nucleus to run, run `vendor/bin/robo build` (or just `robo build` if you have it installed globally).
-Creating or deleting a file, or updating a controller's path will require a re-build.
+To generate the URI map, which is required for Nucleus to run, run `./vendor/bin/robo build` (or just `robo build` if you have it installed globally).
+Creating a controller or updating a controller's path will require a re-build.

-## How Nucleus works
-Nucleus follows a rough MVC paradigm, with a top level router, models to contol database access, views in the form of XHP, and controllers which handle the bulk of the logic.

-### The Router
-All app requests start at `app.php` in the root of the project.
-This is done via the Nginx rule described above.
-From there, all services are setup, such as the Session manager, DB interface class, and Email system.
-This is also where the autoloader is brought into context.
-So that a manual "require" is not needed each time you use a class, they're simply required on usage by the autoloader from composer.
-Once all this is done, the Route class is called, which lives in `lib/Route.php`.
-This class includes the URIMap which was generated with robo, which maps a request path to a controller.
-Once a controller is selected, it is instanciated, the configurations are retreived and verified, and the controller is delegated.

-### The Controller
-Controllers are the powerhouses behind Nucleus; they carry the bulk of the logic and create the views which render into either HTML or JSON.
-All controllers extend `BaseController`, which requires them to define a method `getPath`.
-This method will return the path the controller will respond to requests on, and is used by the build step in robo to generte the URI map.
-Additionally, a controller can define a `getConfig` option, which allows the controller to specify things like the required user state or roles to view that controller.

-A controller has the option to return either an `:xhp` object, which will render into HTML in the main view, or a `Map`, which will return a JSON object.
-Typically, only API endpoints should return JSON.

-### The Model
-A model is a simple object which defines ways to retreive and populate an object from the database, and mutations to update the data in the database.
-They are the main way to interact with the database, and most SQL queries should be contained within them.
+#### Learn more about how Nucleus works on [the wiki](https://github.com/hacktx/nucleus/wiki/How-Nucleus-Works).